What is Naproxen and what is it used for?

 Can you take naproxen and paracetamol?

 You can take naproxen with paracetamol as they work in different ways.
 However, make sure to stick to the dose limits for each one.
-The max dose for both paracetamol and naproxen are 1000mg5.
+The max dose for both paracetamol and naproxen are 1000mg over 24 hours5.

 Do I need to eat food when taking naproxen?

 Yes, naproxen can cause stomach ulcers if taken regularly for a long time.
 To reduce the risk of developing an ulcer, it is recommended to take naproxen with food.
-Sometimes, you may be advised to take a medication alongside like omeprazole or lansoprazole to protect your stomach lining1.
+Sometimes, you may be advised to take an acid reducing medication alongside like omeprazole or lansoprazole to protect your stomach lining1.

 How long does naproxen take to work?